bittu1040/JavaScript-Coding-and-Notes/Coding_question_and_solution.md

 ```

-### 7 Count Frequency of Elements
+### 7. Count Frequency of Elements

-Write a function to count the frequency of each element in an array and return an object where:
+Write a function to count the frequency of each element in an array and return an object:

 #### Example